cubefs/cubefs/GOVERNANCE.md

   - Engage in discussions with project users and contributors to gather feedback and understand their requirements.
 This can be done through channels such as mailing lists, forums, and social media.

 ### Changes in project Roadmap
+- TSC will collect all proposals from maintainers through internal meetings or the maintainers@cubefs.groups.io email group.
-  - Changes in project Roadmap (ROADMAP.md) could be initiated by opening a github PR.
+- Changes to the project roadmap (ROADMAP.md) should be initiated as a pull request on GitHub by a TSC member.
-  - Anyone from CubeFS Maintainers can vote on the PR with either +1 or -1.
+- TSC will make decisions based on a majority vote.
-  - The PR should be kept open for no less than 2 weeks.
+- The pull request should remain open for a minimum of 2 weeks.

 ## SIG

-### Rules
+- Currently, CubeFS are gradually implementing [SIG grouping](https://github.com/cubefs/cubefs-community).
 - CubeFS project establishes Special Interest Groups (SIGs) based on the needs of project development.

-Each SIG is composed of individuals from multiple companies and organizations who share a common goal of advancing the project in specific areas.
-SIGs are permanent unless dissolved by the Technical Steering Committee (TSC).
+### Expectations from SIGs

-- The objective is to achieve a distributed decision-making structure and code ownership, and provide a dedicated forum to complete work, make decisions, and onboard new contributors.
-Each identifiable part of the project (such as repositories, subdirectories, APIs, tests, issues, PRs) is intended to be owned by a specific SIG.
+- The objective is to achieve a distributed decision-making structure and code ownership
+- Provide a dedicated forum to complete work, make decisions, and onboard new contributors.
+- Each identifiable part of the project (such as repositories, subdirectories, APIs, tests, issues, PRs) is intended to be owned by a specific SIG.
-SIGs must have an open membership policy and always operate in an open environment.
-Changes in the leadership of SIGs (SIG chairs and technical leads) require approval from the Technical Steering Committee and can have varying durations.
+- SIGs must have an open membership policy and always operate in an open environment.

+### Expectations from SIGs member
 - SIG Chairs:
+	- Responsibilities:
+		- SIG's organizers and advocates, responsible for the operation of the SIG, as well as for establishing development goals for the SIG.
+		- Communication and coordination with other SIGs and the broader community.
-Each SIG must have at least one SIG chair, and there can be a maximum of two chairs simultaneously.
-SIG chairs are organizers and advocates responsible for the operation of the SIG, as well as communication and coordination with other SIGs and the broader community.
+	- Each SIG must have at least one SIG chair, and there can be a maximum of two chairs simultaneously.
 - Technical Leads:
-Technical leads are responsible for leading the SIG to align with its technical coordination.
-This coordination includes both internal coordination within the SIG and external coordination across the entire project.
+	- Responsibilities: Technical leads are responsible for leading the SIG to align with its technical coordination, especilly at technical decision-making and execution
+	- SIG may have a technical lead or may not, depending on the nature of the SIG.
+- Participants(member)
+	- Responsibilities: Actively contribute to the SIG, finish the work assigned by the technical leader.

+RelationShip between Chairs and Technical Leads:
+- Chairs are responsible for the goals and direction of the SIG, as well as for setting long-term plans and short-term objectives.
+- Technical leads are responsible for implementing the goals and short-term objectives.
+- In case of disputes, issues can be submitted to the TSC for decision-making.

+### The RelationShip between SIG and other organization or role
+- RelationShip with TSC
+	- SIGs follow the leadership of the TSC.
+- RelationShip with Maintainer in Maintainer list:
+	- If the SIG is responsible for the main project module, all maintainers and committers associated with the module should be included in the maintainer list to prevent interruptions.
+	- Any disputes between the maintainer and the SIG group can be resolved through the TSC.

+### Becoming a member of SIGs
+- **Criteria**:
+	- The chairperson must be a maintainer member.This helps to reduce controversies regarding SIG governance strategies and overall community governance.
+	- The Technical Leads must be a maintainer or a committer.
+	- The participants(member) must be contributors who can actively contribute to the SIG.
+- **Nominate**
+	- SIG Chairs:
+		- TSC members nominate maintainers internally via maintainers@cubefs.groups.io, and the nominations are approved by a majority vote, followed by a public review on GitHub by maintainers.
+	- Technical Leads:
+		- Depending on the overall size of the SIG, SIG chairs may nominate approximately two to three individuals to support the technical aspects of the group.
+		- SIG Chairs can independently decide whether to include technical leads in their charters.
+	- Participants:
+		- No need to nominate, added directly by chair or technical leader.
+- **Elections**
+	- Nominate PR applications should be submitted by maintainers and approved by the TSC when there is a change in the chair or tech lead.

 ### Member Changes and Management in SIGs
-- SIGs can independently decide whether to include technical leads in their charters.
-Depending on the overall size of the SIG, SIG chairs may nominate approximately two to three individuals to support the technical aspects of the group.
-In order to fulfill their responsibilities, technical leads should have the same authority as the chairs but need apply chairs's option if there's any controversies.
-- The maintainer of a corresponding module is required to be part of the respective SIG group.
-Currently, we are gradually implementing SIG grouping.
-Maintainers still have full authority over the modules they are responsible for.
-Any disputes between the maintainer and the SIG group can be resolved through the TSC (Technical Steering Committee).
-- The chairperson must be a maintainer member.This helps to reduce controversies regarding SIG governance strategies and overall community governance.
+- If a chair or tec leader feels she/he can not fulfill the "Expectations from SIGs", they are free to step down.
-- PR applications should be submitted by maintainers and approved by the TSC once the chair or tec lead change.
+- The TSC will adjust the chair or tec leader based on the following factors
+	- The activity level and contribution level in the past six months.
+	- Balance of personnel among vendors.
-- The internal management of SIGs can be determined by the SIG chairs according to the rules established by SIGs themselves.
+- If participants cannot meet the requirements of the SIG, they can be removed directly by the chair or technical leader by opening a PR in the SIG and notifying the participant.

+### SIG Lifecycle
+- Formation:
+   - Any community maintainers and contributors can propose the creation of a SIG..
+   - Community discussion and feedback are gathered.
+   - Each SIG is composed of individuals from multiple companies and organizations who share a common goal of advancing the project in specific areas.
+- Approval:
+   - The proposal is reviewed by the TSC to ensure it aligns with the project's objectives, make decisions by majority vote.
+   - If approved, the SIG is officially established, and members can be recruited.
+- Active Phase:
+   - The SIG defines its goals, responsibilities, and processes.
+   - Members are recruited and roles are assigned.
+   - Regular meetings and communication are held to facilitate collaboration.
+- Evaluation:
+   - The SIG periodically assesses its progress and contributions to the project.
+   - Feedback from the community is collected to improve operations.
+- Maintenance:
+   - The SIG continues to work on its objectives, adapting to changes in community needs.
+   - New members may join, and roles may be adjusted as necessary.
+- Closure:
+   - If a SIG is no longer needed or fails to meet its objectives, the SIG chair, tech leader, and TSC member can propose its closure.
+   - The TSC reviews and approves the closure, ensuring a smooth transition for any ongoing work.

 ## Vendor-neutrality

 - Vendors share communication channels of the community, such as social media and messaging platforms.
 - All vendors involved in the project are encouraged to actively participate in the topic selection process for public events.
 - Vendors can apply to participate in open-source conferences and events.
 The invitation should be cc'ed to `maintainers@cubefs.groups.io`.
-- The Steering Committee will review the application, and if it is approved, the Steering Committee can provide guidance on this matter.
+- The TSC will review the application, and if it is approved, the TSC can provide guidance on this matter.

-## Decision making process

-Decisions are build on consensus between maintainers.
-Proposals and ideas can either be submitted for agreement via a github issue or PR, or by sending an email to `maintainers@cubefs.groups.io`.

-In general, we prefer that technical issues and maintainer membership are amicably worked out between the persons involved.
-If a dispute cannot be decided independently, get a third-party maintainer (e.g. a mutual contact with some background on the issue, but not involved in the conflict) to intercede.
-If a dispute still cannot be decided, the Steering Committee can make the decision by majority votes.

-Decision making process should be transparent to adhere to the principles of CubeFS project.

-All proposals, ideas, and decisions by maintainers or the Steering Committee should either be part of a github issue or PR, or be sent to `maintainers@cubefs.groups.io`.

 ## Github Project Administration